sasikattamanchi/NLP/README.md

 4) NMT_Attention: An attention based model for neural machine translation from german to english.
 The model is trained on [Multi30k](https://pytorch.org/text/stable/datasets.html#torchtext.datasets.Multi30k) dataset.[PyTorch+ Tensorboard logging]
 5) NMT_Transformer: An neural machine translation model based on transformer architecture.
 Same data as in NMT_Attention.
 [Pytorch + WandB logging]

-[TODO] Clean up the notebooks to make them more readable.